-2012, Obama, first President to support gay rights
+2012, Obama, the first President to support gay rights

 President Barack Obama was the first sitting president to support gay marriage.
-The previous year, he repealed and ended the military’s “Don’t Ask, Don’t Tell,” policy.
+He repealed and ended the military’s “Don’t Ask, Don’t Tell” policy the previous year.

 2014, NFL Athlete Michael Sam comes out